• Skip to primary navigation

 Frozen package of pandan leaves and a box of agar-agar powder.

 • Sago: You can also use tapioca pearls which are similar and cooked the same way.
-Sago is the starch from tropical palm trees, while tapioca is from cassava plants.
+Sago is the starch from tropical palm trees, while tapioca is from cassava roots.
 Choose white, small-size sago or tapioca pearls.

 Packages of tapioca pearls and sago pearls.